Why God Created Us? Breaking Down the Ultimate Question

 But I don’t need God in my life!

-If your ultimate purpose is work, women, money, or power…, then desire is your God, and religion is a bad choice for you and won’t fit your goals.
+Maybe your ultimate purpose in life is work, women, money, or fame and power… desire is your God, and religion is a harmful choice for you and won’t fit your goals.

-Suppose false religion or placebo spirituality is your comfort zone, then arrogance and pride are your God, and you will fight any truth or intellectual challenge to stay and enjoy that familiar, comfortable spot you’re in; even your false faith will change and adapt to keep you in that spot (LGTBQ’s churches, for example).
+Or false religion or placebo spirituality is your comfort way to go, where arrogance and pride are your God, and you will fight any truth or intellectual challenge to stay and enjoy that familiar, comfortable spot you’re in; even your false faith will change and adapt to keep you in that spot (LGBTQ churches, or ever-changing spiritual cults, for example).

-But if you are aware and responsible, your priority should be investigating the life and the before and after of our creation so you can deal appropriately with your current situation and prepare for what is coming.
+But if you are aware and responsible, your priority should be to investigate the life and the before-and-after of our creation, so you can respond appropriately and prepare for what is coming.

-Therefore, your goal in life should be to fulfill the exact purpose for your creation, know the one true God who created you, and then pursue His reward and guidance.
+Therefore, your goal in life should be to fulfill the exact purpose for your creation, know the one true God who created you, and then pursue His guidance.

-Life may seem complicated to others, but to you, it will be just a process you go through, no matter how hard it is, to achieve that goal of worshiping and connecting to your creator, whom your destination is to meet one day (the faith of the people of Gaza nowadays is a good example).
+Life may seem complicated to others, but by acknowledging your Creator, it will be just a process you go through, no matter how hard it is, to achieve that ultimate goal of worshiping and connecting to your God, whom your destination is to meet one day (the faith of the people of Gaza nowadays is a good example).

 “Say, ˹O Prophet,˺ “I am only a man like you, ˹but˺ it has been revealed to me that your God is only One God.
 So whoever hopes for the meeting with their Lord, let them do good deeds and associate none in the worship of their Lord..”